mzia-s/CANN/README.md

 NCBI2024_All
 ```

-Keep each dataset's features and results in its own directory.
+CSV and FASTA inputs remain directly inside `datasets/`.
+Generated features and results are separated by dataset.

 ## Evaluation Protocol

-The default configuration uses:
+The default main-benchmark configuration uses:

 | Setting | Value |
 | --- | --- |